 Dr. Mead's 119th Anniversary celebration hosted by Salem Multicultural Institute featuring Samoan author Fata Ariu Levi

-Dr. Mead took a leap of faith to explore the possibility of finding wisdom from a primitive culture, Manu'a American Samoa in 1925SALEM, OREGON, UNITED STATES, December 8, 2020 /EINPresswire.com/ -- Dr. Margaret Mead’s legacy is like an umbilical cord, inextricably tied to Manu’an American Samoa.
+Dr. Mead took a leap of faith to explore the possibility of finding wisdom from a primitive culture, Manu'a in American Samoa in 1925.SALEM, OREGON, UNITED STATES, December 11, 2020 /EINPresswire.com/ -- Dr. Margaret Mead’s legacy is like an umbilical cord, inextricably tied to Manu’an American Samoa.
 But, as we celebrate her 119th anniversary this December 16, do we even remember the contribution Manu’ans made to her popular book, Coming of Age in Samoa?

 Manu’ans cannot lay claim to all Dr. Mead’s accomplishments, but she clearly developed, in Coming of Age in Samoa, an alternative, field-based approach to the challenges of adolescence in post-WWI society and in an era of accelerating industrial revolution—a different approach to Western Society’s old tenets of laboratory-based, empirical science.